Custom Logistics Software Development: Features, Advantages & Tech Stack

 The inspections help to identify any problems before they results in a major breakdown.
 These can be fixed with minimal effort.
 The system can also order the required parts to make the repairs.

-Software can be helpful not only for diagnostics, but for repair as well.
-When a breakdown occurs, an employees can scan a QR code on the tool to get immediate instructions to make the repair.
-If the repair requires professional skills, the software can automatically notify the maintenance team that help is needed in the particular area.
+Software can be helpful not only for diagnostics but for repair as well.
+When a breakdown occurs, an employee can scan a QR code on the tool to get immediate instructions on how to make the repair.
+If the repair requires professional skills, the software can automatically notify the maintenance team that help is needed in a particular area.

 Tracking the productivity of employees

 In addition, training of new and existing employees is an important factor to maintain productivity and quality.
 But, again, they take a lot of time and are sometimes not really efficient.
-It is almost impossible to pay enough attention to every employee, work with his mistakes, give sufficient feedback.
+It is almost impossible to pay enough attention to every employee, work with their mistakes, and give sufficient feedback.

 Fortunately, logistics software can be helpful in this area as well.